-No. Component Description 1 Power LED Lights blue to indicate the unit is turned on.
-2 LAN LED This LED indicates the network status. ◆ Lights when connected to the LAN and blinks when the Ethernet connection is active: Orange: 10 Mbps Orange + Green: 100 Mbps ◆ Green: 1000 Mbps ◆ Off when not connected to the LAN.
-3 Local LED Lights green to Indicate the Transmitter has KVM access of the computer.
-4 Remote LED Lights green to Indicate the Receiver has KVM access of the computer.
-5 Graphics Pushbutton Sets the displays image quality to the highest possible grade so that images are optimized.
+No. Component Description 1 power LED Lights blue to indicate the unit is turned on.
+2 LAN LED This LED indicates the network status.
+Lights when connected to the LAN and blinks when the Ethernet connection is active: ◆ Orange: 10 Mbps Orange + Green: 100 Mbps ◆ Green: 1000 Mbps ◆ Off when not connected to the LAN.
+3 local LED Lights green to Indicate the Transmitter has KVM access of the computer.
+4 remote LED Lights green to Indicate the Receiver has KVM access of the computer.
+5 graphics pushbutton Sets the image quality of the display to the highest possible grade so that images are optimized.
 This toggle button turns off the Video Pushbutton option.
 Graphics mode is selected by default.
-6 OSD Pushbutton Use this pushbutton to open the OSD menu.
-7 Video Pushbutton Sets the displays image quality to a grade that is optimized for video playback.
+6 OSD pushbutton Use this pushbutton to open the OSD menu.
+7 video pushbutton Sets the image quality of the display to a grade that is optimized for playing videos.
 This toggle button turns off the Graphics Pushbutton option.

-No. Component Description 8 USB Port Use this port for virtual media or a USB peripheral device.
+No. Component Description 8 USB port Use this port for virtual media or a USB peripheral device.
 Note: 1.
-When using a USB disk plugged into this port, see USB Mode , page 177.
+When using a USB disk plugged into this port, see USB Mode , page 250.
 This USB port does not support isochronous endpoints, therefore USB peripherals that stream audio or video data, such as speakers or webcams, will not work.